berndporr/fastcgi_json_cpp_api/README.md

 		 * Use jsonDecoder() to decode the JSON or use an external
 		 * library.
 		 **/
-		virtual void postJSONString(std::string json) = 0;
+		virtual void postString(std::string json) = 0;
 	};
 ```
 Overload `postJSONString(std::string json)` with a function
-which decodes the received JSON.
-You can use `jsonDecoder(std::string s)` which returns a `std::map` of key/value pairs.
+which decodes the received POST argument.
+You can use `postDecoder(std::string s)` which returns a `std::map` of key/value pairs.

 ### Start the communication